-- Who to talk to about SEND at St Julian's Church School - Special educational provision for children at St Julian's Church School

-- Arrangements for identifying and assessing children's SEND - The admissions of disabled child's and access arrangements that are in place - Specialist services - Transition arrangements for children with SEND the allocation of resources
+- The school's Information Report includes: - who to talk to about SEN at St. Julian's - special educational provision for children at St. Julian's - arrangements for identifying and assessing children's SEN - the admissions of disabled child's and access arrangements that are in place - specialist services - transition arrangements for children with SEN - the allocation of resources